Lascorbe/BackbeamFramework/README.md

 BackbeamFramework
 =================

 iOS SDK for [backbeam.io](http://backbeam.io).
-At this moment this iOS libary depends on [AFNetworking](https://github.com/AFNetworking/AFNetworking).
+At this moment this iOS library depends on [AFNetworking](https://github.com/AFNetworking/AFNetworking).

 For Facebook integration the Facebook SDK 3.x is needed.